boltlabs-inc/zkchannels-spec/tezos/merchant-database.md

 - **Merchant Deposit**: ?
 - **Customer Deposit**: ?
 - **Status**: Used to determine valid operations on the channel.
-For example, an channel with the "originated" status should not be merchant funded (because it has not yet been customer funded).
+For example, a channel with the status "originated" should not be merchant funded (because it has not yet been customer funded).
 This is the only column that can be modified.